Who to contact about travel impacted by Covid-19 >>

 Beautiful beaches to unwind on at the end of the trip

-This itinerary is best from December to April so can be enjoyed to the maximum during the school vacations.
+This itinerary is best from December to April so can be enjoyed to the maximum during the school holidays.
 Costa Rica experiences rainfall throughout the year due to its tropical climate, but the summer months (June - August) are classified as the green season where afternoon rains can be expected.
 That's not to say it's not a good time to travel - the extra rain means the landscapes are extra lush but the rain can be particularly strong during September and October.

 A fun-filled family adventure through Costa Rica's diverse landscapes from coast to coast, taking in wonderful wildlife, majestic volcanoes and beautiful beaches.
 Enjoy adventurous activities suitable for all the family from lagoon boat trips to canopy walks and finish up with a splash of relaxation on the sun-kissed Pacific Coast.